sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 The below workflow:

 * Reads data from a sample dataset.
-* Executes SQL Query for state count.
+* Executes the SQL Query for the state count.
 * Prints the result after executing query for the state counts.
 * Plots the graph for farmers with the state counts.
-* Executes SQL Query for the city counts.
+* Executes the SQL Query for the city counts.
-* Plots graph for farmers with the city counts.
+* Plots the graph for the farmers with the city counts.

 .. figure:: ../../_assets/tutorials/analytics/farmers-markets-on-geo-maps/1.png
    :alt: Farmers Markets On Geo Maps